Our CCTV control room operates to a strict Code of Practice which is reviewed every year.

 Requests may be made to [email protected].

 Subject Access Requests (see Section 7 of the Data protection Act)

 Under the right of subject access, an individual is entitled only to their own personal data, and not to information relating to other people (unless they are acting on behalf of that person.)
-An individual wishing to make a request for CCTV must apply in writing to the Legal department of Harrogate Borough Council.
+An individual wishing to make a request for CCTV must apply in writing to the Legal team, Harrogate Borough Council, Civic Centre, St Lukes Avenue, Harrogate HG1 2AE.
 There are exemptions within the Act particularly regarding criminal or tax proceedings.

 After receiving evidence, you must:

 - make sure it is kept safely and securely

 - not allow anyone to make copies of the DVD

 - not show or allow the DVD to be shown to anyone not directly related to the proceedings the DVD has been provided for